gammu/gammu/docs/manual/gammu/index.rst

         message valid (SMSC will the discard the message after this time if it could not deliver it).

-.. option:: --setsmsc location number
+.. option:: setsmsc location number

     Set SMSC settings on SIM card.
 This keeps all SMSC configuration intact, it just changes the SMSC number.